onox/orka/docs/rendering/frame-graph.md

 # Frame graph

-A frame graph is a directed acyclic graph of render passes and resources like textures and buffers.
+A frame graph is a directed acyclic graph of render passes and resources like textures.
 A frame graph provides the following features:

-- Implicit automatic resource management, taking care of switching framebuffers, programs, and binding textures and buffers, and possibly providing aliasing of resources.
+- Implicit automatic resource management, taking care of switching framebuffers, programs, and binding textures, and possibly providing aliasing of resources.
 - Loose coupling between systems.
-A function could return a whole frame graph, which can then be inserted in another frame graph.
+A function can return a frame graph, which can then be inserted in another frame graph.
 - Automatic updating of the render state, clearing and invalidating framebuffers, and inserting memory barriers when needed.